 Metropolitan Nature Park – Canopy Crane

-An international team of scientists from the Smithsonian Tropical Research Institute (STRI) have set up a crane in this park to study the forest canopy, which is home to a complete ecosystem 30 -50 meters above the ground.
-Currently there are 12 cranes in the world used for this purpose, two of which are in Panama; you can have access to them through a guided tour, a unique experience you won’t want to miss!
+An international team of scientists from the Smithsonian Tropical Research Institute set up a crane in this park to study the forest canopy, where most of the rain forest species live.
+Currently there are 12 cranes in the world used for this purpose, two of which are in Panama; you can ride one through a guided tour. $$$ (expensive)

-Mi Pueblito, meaning “my little village,” is a mock village with life-sized replicas of colonial, Afro-American and indigenous buildings, showcasing the diverse customs and traditions of Panamá–a great option for pictures and a good place to buy handcrafts.
+Mi Pueblito, meaning “my little village,” is a mock village with life-sized replicas of colonial, Afro-American and indigenous dwellings, showcasing the diverse customs and traditions of Panamá–a great option for photos and a good place to buy handcrafts.

 This bay-front area with unbeatable views is a favorite place for Panamanians and foreigners to stroll or jog along the water.
 Watch ships line up for passage through the Panama Canal and enjoy an impressive view of Panama City, as well.

 Isla Taboga is part of an island chain 12 miles south of Panama City.
-The largest island in this chain, Isla Taboga dots the Pacific side of the Panama Canal and has the closest beaches to Panama City.
-Besides relaxing and enjoying the beach you can walk through the quaint and colorful town, hike to the top of El Cruce for an amazing view, go snorkeling, or take a historical tour.
+The largest island in this chain, Isla Taboga dots the Pacific side of the Panama Canal and boasts the closest beaches to Panama City.
+Besides relaxing and enjoying the beach you can walk through its quaint and colorful town, hike to the top of El Cruce for an amazing view, go snorkeling, or take an historical tour.

 Ferry-Boat Fares – $15 adults

 The Amador Causeway connects three islands to the mainland near the entrance to the Panama Canal.
-From the causeway, there is an amazing view of Panama City, and the Bridge of the Americas.
-Many Panamanians like to spend their weekends here jogging, riding a bicycle or rollerblading, and having a meal in one of the many restaurants on the islands.
+From the causeway, there is an amazing view of Panama City and the Bridge of the Americas.
+Many Panamanians spend their weekends here jogging, riding a bicycle or rollerblading, and enjoying a meal in one of the many island restaurants.

 Bike rentals – $3 – $18 USD per hour